flink-extended/feathub-examples/flink-sql-feature-view/README.md

 # Overview

-This example shows how to use `DerivedFeatureView` to backfill the input dataset with extra features for offline training.
+This example shows how to use `SqlFeatureView` to clean the input dataset and generate features.
 It involves the following steps:

 1. Read a batch of historical purchase events from a file.